-Decree 125/2020/ND-CP dated 19/10/2020 is the newly issued Vietnam Tax Law, which has been effective since December 5, 2020.
-The new law states several penalties and the resulting fines for the violation of tax and invoice regulations.
+Decree 125/2020/ND-CP dated 19/10/2020 is a relatively newly issued Vietnam Tax Law, which has been effective since December 5, 2020.
+The new law states several penalties and the resulting fines for the violation of certain tax and invoice regulations.

 Thus, ensuring tax and invoicing compliance is highly important when doing business in Vietnam.
 Below we will highlight significant penalties, administrative fines, late payment fines in this new decree and what can be done to ensure compliance.